winduum/winduum-docs/docs/index.md

   title: Modular
   details: Each component is written in plain CSS, so you can import only what you want to use and customize it with CSS properties
 - icon: ✨️
-  title: Lightweight
+  title: Small
-  details: Adds only the basic components that can be built upon to make a complex UI project.
-Use of Tailwind is optional, it's recommended though
+  details: Adds only the basic components that can be built upon to make a complex UX/UI project.
+Use of TailwindCSS is optional, but it's recommended though
 ---